 After he leaves, the film becomes very grey, lifeless and lethargic.
 No more flowery meadows, no more butterflies, no more laughter.
 And this heavy sadness continues until Brown breaks the news that Keats has died.
 Abbie Cornish is brilliant in this scene, her anguished sobs are truly heart-wrenching and she struggles to breathe, perhaps in sympathy with Keats's damaged lungs.
 After two hours of the relationship building up tantalisingly slowly, it ends rather suddenly with Fanny walking out alone into the snow.
 Monochrome again.
 None of the loud, cheerful music of the opening sequence.
 Just silence.
 And the end.

 Not a happy film but a bright one with the richness and sensory detail contrasting with the air of wistfulness, regret and despair that is usually hovering in the background.
 Both Abbie Cornish and Ben Whishaw, who plays Keats, portray the characters sensitively and warmly.
-And on a windy, rainy Friday night, Bright Star r.
+And on a windy, rainy Friday night, Bright Star, was an enjoyable watch.

 02 May 2008